 Japan (listed clockwise around the main islands)

 Hundreds of lighthouse fans around the world have enriched this site with their assistance, information, suggestions, and corrections.
 For a long time I tried to maintain a list of these many friends and contacts, but it has grown too long (and too out of date) to display here.
-However, I must extend special thanks to Michel Forand for his suggestions and corrections touching essentially every page of this work, and to Jeremy D'Entremont, Ted Sarah, and Klaus Huelse, who have followed the development of the Directory for years.
+However, I must recognize the late Michel Forand for his suggestions and corrections touching essentially every page of this work, and extend thanks to Jeremy D'Entremont, Ted Sarah, and Klaus Huelse, who have followed the development of the Directory for years.
 Each of them has contributed information and support in vital ways, and the Directory would be much less useful without their participation.

 University of North Carolina at Chapel Hill.